-These construction injuries most frequently affect the following parts of your body:
+These construction site injuries most frequently affect the following parts of your body:

 Depending on the number of bones involved, where they’re located, and the seriousness of the damage done to them, these types of accidents can require amputation of part or all of your affected limb or limbs.

 When You Need Legal Help

 Given the detailed overview above that illustrates the injury risks you face as a construction worker, the unfortunate likelihood is that you will, in fact, sustain an injury at some point in your career.
 When this happens, your wisest course of action is to contact a New Jersey construction accident lawyer at Judd Shaw Injury Law™.
 Why?
 Because injury law is all we practice.
 In fact, we’re one of the premier personal injury firms in New Jersey.
 We handle all types of injury cases, including those that occur on construction sites.

 We’re passionate about what we do, and we’re proud to say that we do it very well.
 Our track record of achieving favorable settlements and jury awards for our injured clients speaks for itself, including a recent $2.6 million settlement for a construction site slip-and-fall accident.